refractionPOINT/lce_doc/docs/dr.md

 The `"event": "SOME_EVENT_NAME"` pattern can be used in all logical nodes to filter the type of event being evaluated.
 You can also use an `"events": [ "EVENT_ONE", "EVENT_THREE"]` to filter in certain types of events.
 When a detection is generated (through the `report` action), it gets fed back into D&R rules with an `event_type` of `_DETECTIONNAME`.
 This can be used to compose higher order detections.
+Finally, a special value can be used in the `event`/`events` field: `_*`.
+By specifying this `_*` wildcard as the only value of `event:`, you ask the D&R rule engine to match against all Detections that are re-sent through the engine as describe previously.
+This effectively allows you to relax the rule of having at least one `event:` type literal in your rule for Detections.
+Example: `event: _*` will match all detections.

 ### Logical Operations
 Some parameters are available to all logical operations.